exvertus/thomasflanigan/content/articles/owasp-dp-node.md

 Trust has become increasingly hard to come by these past few years, and commonly-used open-source libraries sadly have not escaped this fact.
-Thankfully, tools like OWASP Dependency-check also offer hope of staying ahead of the pack, provided by the same open-source community that is under attack by nefarious entities.
+Thankfully, tools like OWASP Dependency-Check also offer hope of staying ahead of the pack, provided by the same open-source community that is under attack by nefarious entities.
 Some level of trust will always be necessary,